 Although permit exempt water use does not require a water right permit, hence the name, a water right is legally established by the beneficial use.

 Users of this groundwater permit exemption have the option of applying for a water right permit.
 For a water right permit to be granted, the application must pass the four-part test, the same as any other water right application.

-Restrictions to permit exemptions
+Restrictions to the permit exemption

-Exempt uses are still subject to water law
+Groundwater permit exempt water use still subject to water law

 Although groundwater permit-exempt uses do not require a water right permit, they are always subject to state water law.
 In some instances, we have had to regulate permit exempt water users when they interfere with older, “senior” water rights, including instream flow rules.